FAQ

 Please either go to the Medic Station or alert a staff member to connect with the Village Medic.
 Learn more about Health & Safety at Holden Village!

-Holden requires all staff, volunteers, and contractors to be vaccinated against SARS-Cov2 (COVID) and up-to-date on tetanus and MMR.
-Holden strongly urges everyone who comes to the Village to take precautions against seasonal and recurring illness such as colds, flu, and COVID by staying up to date with vaccines and boosters.
+Holden strongly urges everyone who comes to the Village to take precautions against seasonal and recurring illness such as colds, flu, and any infectious disease by staying up to date with vaccines and boosters.
 Learn more about Health & Safety.

 Education